 Chris Grundemann is the Managing Director at Grundemann Technology Solutions.
 You can connect with Chris on LinkedIn and on X/Twitter or visit his website to learn more.

-Stephen Foskett, Publisher of Gestalt IT and Organizer of Tech Field Day.
+Stephen Foskett, Organizer of the Tech Field Day Event Series, part of The Futurum Group.
 Find Stephen’s writing at GestaltIT.com, on Twitter at @SFoskett, or on Mastodon at @[email protected].